Symmetry of hypersurfaces with symmetric boundary: Various examples

 Recall that a $G$-invariant immersed hypersurface $\Sigma$ is minimal if and only if $\Sigma$ is minimal among $G$-invariant competitors (see Hsiang-Lawson \cite{HL71}).
-Therefore, when the $G$-action on $\mathbb{R}^{n+1}$ is of cohomogeneity 2, finding a $G$-invariant minimal hypersurface is equivalent to finding a corresponding geodesic in the orbit space
+Therefore, when the $G$-action on $\mathbb{R}^{n+1}$ is of cohomogeneity $2$, there is a one to one correspondence between $G$-invariant minimal hypersurfaces $\Sigma$ and geodesics in the orbit space $\mathbb{R}^{n+1}/G$.
+Given a $G$-homogeneous isoparametric boundary $M$ and any prescribed $G$-invariant outward unit conormal $V$ along $M$, we investigate the geodesic in the orbit space

 with the canonical metric